 NEW PLACES, OLD HABITS

 #minute_performances in Copenhagen

 Climbers seek support to escape the moisture of the soil and reach the light.
-They’ve developed a myriad of ways to move; some need structures to help them climb, others don’t.
+They’ve developed a myriad of ways to move; some need structures to help them climb, and others don’t.
 This one has tendrils with adhesive pads that allow it to stick better to the wall.
-Green leaves cover the corner of the building, but on this side there’s only dry wood, if any at all.
+Green leaves cover the corner of the building, but on this side, there’s only dry wood, if any at all.
 It seems the plant was threatening the wall, and they cleared it.
 Perhaps it got sick, or it could be that I was looking at two different plants.
 Regardless, traces remain.
 For a second, I imagine myself documenting them all.

 Cover image (people running in the fields) by David Somló.